AlmogHaviv/MyFitnessWebApp/backend/README.md

 2. Generate an API key from your OpenRouter dashboard
 3. Add the API key to the models_training_pipeline\llm_workout_recs\llm_model_open_ai_api.py as an input - change the dummy string

+### Do not push any code with your API key!!!
+If you will, open router will block the key and you will need to create a new one
 Run the example script to test LLM usage:
 ```bash
 python python models_training_pipeline/llm_workout_recs/example_llm_usage.py